Converting Synchronous Protocols to TCP/IP

 Advanced Relay Corp. has been at the forefront of developing, selling, and continually supporting both software and hardware tailored for synchronous data communications.
 Most applications, whether developed by us or by our customers, typically require the transitioning from various legacy synchronous protocol stacks (e.g. X.25, HDLC, LAPB, Bisync) to the modern TCP/IP stack.

-January 1st of 2024, was the last opportunity to purchase our products.
+January 1st of 2024, was the last opportunity to purchase our PXSe product.

 This website features basic commercial details, complemented by a comprehensive support section dedicated to enhancing the experience for our existing customers.
 Our commitment to assisting our customers remains steadfast for the foreseeable future.